LFB1937/ECE_3140_Spring_2024_Final_Project_PONG/README.md

 	- displays the player 1 on the left of the border and the player 2 on the right of the border.

+-- Implementation for PongC

+    - has two paddles, one on the right side and one on the left side.
+Both are operated by a single rotary encoder. counterclockwise turns make the paddle turn down, clockwise turns make the paddle turn up.

+    - KEY0 resets the ball position, 7-segment displays, right score count, and the left score count.

+    - HEX0 & HEX1 display the right score count, while HEX5 & HEX4 display the left score count.

+    - locks the paddle and the position of the ball in the center of the board when either score count reaches 11, signifying that the game is over.

+    - applies "English Spin" on the ball when it hits the paddle from the very top or the very bottom.
+No spin is applied if it hits the center of the paddle.

+    - alternates colors for the border, middle border, and numbers display upon every set in the game.

+    - changes the background display when a player is winning.

+    - the buzzer ticks every time the ball hits the border or paddle.

+    - displays Player 1 on the left side of the border and Player 2 on the right side of the border.

+    - paddles are color-coded:
+        left paddle: red
+        right paddle: blue

+    - the ball changes colors, shrinks, and speeds up during long volley counts.

 	- the paddles are color coded, left is red and right is blue.

 	- the ball changes colors, shrinks, and speeds up for long volley counts.